Pinched Nerve Symptoms and Treatments

 What is a Pinched Nerve?

-A pinched nerve results when pressure, inflammation, swelling, or another type of damage occurs to a peripheral nerve in the body.
+A pinched nerve results when pressure, inflammation, swelling, or other damage occurs to a peripheral nerve in the body.
 Peripheral nerves are located outside of the spinal cord and brain.
-Pinched nerves can occur anywhere in the body, although they are most commonly associated the back and neck pain injuries.
+Pinched nerves can occur anywhere in the body, although they are most commonly associated with back and neck pain injuries.

 Pinched Nerve